Why Resistbot partnered with Kind Snacks to promote the Equal Rights Amendment

-Back in 2017, Resistbot was created to help us all to send our thoughts to elected officials, turning text messages into letters and faxes, and eliminating a whole lot of barriers to communication (time, effort) between citizens and politicians.
+Back in 2017, Resistbot was created to help us all send our thoughts to elected officials, turning text messages into letters and faxes, and eliminating a whole lot of barriers to communication (time, effort) between citizens and politicians.

 Now the platform has launched its first-ever brand partnership, creating Equalitybot with Kind Snacks to raise awareness and get people to put pressure on state officials to ratify the Equal Rights Amendment.